CarlesRa/fedora-asus-expert-book-setup/README.md

 distrobox enter llama-cpp
 ```

-> **CPU-only is faster than Vulkan on this hardware.** The Intel iGPU shares RAM bandwidth with the CPU — the CPU accesses it more efficiently for LLM inference.
+> **CPU-only is faster than Vulkan on this hardware** for text generation.
+The Intel iGPU shares RAM bandwidth with the CPU — the CPU accesses it more efficiently for token-by-token generation.
+See [3.3.1](#331-sycl-igpu-acceleration-via-intel-oneapi) for the SYCL nuance: GPU *does* help with prompt processing.

 ```bash
 # Inside the container